Huachao/vscode-restclient/README.md

 ```http
 GET https://example.com/comments?page=2&pageSize=10
 ```
-However you may want to spread query parameters into mutiple lines(one line one query parameter), we will parse the lines in request headers starts with `?` and `&`, like
+Sometimes there may be several query parameters in a single request, putting all the query parameters in _Request Line_ is diffcult to read and modify.
+So we allow you to spread query parameters into mutiple lines(one line one query parameter), we will parse the lines in immediately after the _Request Line_ which starts with `?` and `&`, like
 ```http
 GET https://example.com/comments
     ?page=2